phizeroth/wiki-js-phiz/iot/home-automation/smartthings-button.md

 # Setup

-After pairing with deCONZ, the device shows up as a button by manufacturer Samjin, with two entities:
+After pairing with deCONZ, the device shows up in HassOS as a "button" by manufacturer Samjin, with two entities:
 - sensor.button_battery_level
 - sensor.temperature